-Monkeypox is a rare disease that is caused by infection with monkeypox virus.
-Monkeypox virus belongs to the Orthopoxvirus genus which also includes variola virus (which causes smallpox), vaccinia virus (used in the smallpox vaccine), and cowpox virus.
+Monkeypox virus belongs to the Orthopoxvirus genus which also includes variola virus (which causes smallpox), vaccinia virus (used in the smallpox vaccine), and cowpox virus, among others.

 Transmission occurs when an individual comes into contact with the virus from an animal, human, or materials contaminated with the virus.
-The virus enters the body through broken skin (even if not visible) or the respiratory tract (eyes, nose, or mouth).
-Human-to-human transmission is thought to occur primarily through large respiratory droplets requiring prolonged face-to-face contact.
+The virus enters the body through broken skin (even if not visible) or through the respiratory tract (eyes, nose, or mouth).
+Human-to-human transmission is thought to occur primarily through skin-on-skin, intimate personal contact.
+The virus also can be transmitted by large respiratory droplets requiring prolonged face-to-face contact.

 The natural reservoir of monkeypox remains unknown.
 However, African rodents and non-human primates (like monkeys) may harbor the virus and infect people.

-The Centers for Disease Control and Prevention (CDC) is currently tracking monkeypox cases in countries that do not normally report monkeypox including in Europe and the US.
-Cases include people who self-identify as men who have sex with men.
+According to the Centers for Disease Control and Prevention (CDC), thousands of cases have been reported in the US, particularly among men who have sex with men.
 CDC is urging US healthcare professionals to be alert for patients who have rash illness consistent with monkeypox, regardless of travel history, risk factors, or gender or sexual orientation.

 Monkeypox infection can be prevented by:

-- Avoiding contact with animals that could harbor the virus (including animals that are sick or that have been found dead in areas where monkeypox occurs) and any materials (such as bedding) that have been in contact with a sick animal
+- Avoiding contact with animals that could harbor the virus (including animals that are sick or that have been found dead in areas where monkeypox occurs) and any materials that have been in contact with a sick animal

 - Isolating infected patients from others who could be at risk for infection